Insight Holdings Group, LLC Buys Udemy Inc, UserTesting Inc, WeWork Inc, Sells Twilio Inc, Alphabet Inc, Shopify Inc

 Insight Holdings Group, LLC sold out a holding in Twilio Inc. The sale prices were between $248.17 and $369.23, with an estimated average price of $297.96.Sold Out: Shopify Inc (SHOP)

-Insight Holdings Group, LLC sold out a holding in Toast Inc. The sale prices were between $32.85 and $65.22, with an estimated average price of $46.01.Sold Out: Tenable Holdings Inc (TENB)
+Insight Holdings Group, LLC sold out a holding in Tenable Holdings Inc. The sale prices were between $45.37 and $56.11, with an estimated average price of $51.88.Sold Out: Toast Inc (TOST)

-Insight Holdings Group, LLC sold out a holding in Tenable Holdings Inc. The sale prices were between $45.37 and $56.11, with an estimated average price of $51.88.
+Insight Holdings Group, LLC sold out a holding in Toast Inc. The sale prices were between $32.85 and $65.22, with an estimated average price of $46.01.Reduced: Alphabet Inc (GOOGL)

 Here is the complete portfolio of Insight Holdings Group, LLC.
 Also check out: